Category Archives: Project: Enfield Himalayan

 Unlike the WR, the Him has loads of seat height to spare for my height, so the simplest fix is more padding.
 I snipped out a couple of layers of cheap 10mm closed-cell sleeping pad (‘karrimat’) kept in place by my Aerostich Sheepskin Saddle pad.
 You can buy something similar on ebay.uk for £22 but they look rather ‘nice-to-stroke’ furry rather than the tight, woolly curls of the Aeropad which is presumably what provides the required spring and ventilation.
 The foam sits against the bike’s grippy seat, and the underside of the Aero also has a non-slip texture (right).

-The cheapo foam I fitted was way too soft, but now the idea’s proven, I’ll find a firmer slab of foam, round it off to profile the seat, then fix the Aeropad down more securely with zip ties.
-The woollen pad looks nice but is of course prone to getting- and staying wet.
-I may replace it with the semi-fitted Cool Cover when it turns up.
+The cheapo foam I fitted was way too soft, but now the idea’s proven, I found some firmer slabs of rubber foam, trimmed and rounded them off to profile the seat, then fixed it under Aeropad.
+It looks a bit rubbish and the wool of course prone to getting- and staying wet.
+I later fitted the foam slabs under a Cool Cover and it worked well.

 Himalayan Index Page